marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 The Column annotation is a more adept in specifying the attributes of a mapped column.
 You can stipulate a name, data type or even the order in which a column appears in the table.
 Here is an example of the Column attribute.

 ```
-    [Column(“BlogDescription", TypeName="ntext")]
+    [Column(?BlogDescription", TypeName="ntext")]
     public String Description {get;set;}
 ```

-Don’t confuse Column’s TypeName attribute with the DataType DataAnnotation.
+Don?t confuse Column?s TypeName attribute with the DataType DataAnnotation.
 DataType is an annotation used for the UI and is ignored by Code First.

-Here is the table after it’s been regenerated.
+Here is the table after it?s been regenerated.
 The table name has changed to InternalBlogs and Description column from the complex type is now BlogDescription.
 Because the name was specified in the annotation, code first will not use the convention of starting the column name with the name of the complex type.

 ![jj591583_figure08](../ef6/media/jj591583-figure08.png)

+?

 ## DatabaseGenerated